webixly/webixly-blog/2-network-basics/README.md

-# 🌐 Networking Fundamentals
+# 🌐 Webixly Networking Fundamentals

 Welcome to the **Networking Section** of the Webixly Cybersecurity Journey.
-This section dives deep into how computers communicate securely and efficiently —
-covering everything from **network devices** to **advanced routing protocols**.
+This section explores the **core of computer communication**, from understanding network devices and models to mastering switching, routing, and wireless technologies.

 ---

-## 📘 Table of Contents
+## 🧩 Table of Contents

-### 🧩 1️⃣ Networking Basics
+### 1️⃣ Networking Basics
+> Learn the essential components and principles that make networks function.
 - [Network Devices](1-network-devices.md)
 - [Network Architectures & Models](2-network-architectures.md)
 - [Copper Cables (Ethernet)](3-copper-cables.md)